XudongTang/literate-octo-doodle/proposal.md

 ## Problem Description

 Briefly describe a problem that your team would like to solve.
+Save user's time for figuring out what to cook by creating a program that quickly provides a recipe based on inputted ingredients.
 Describe at a high level a program that could solve that problem.

 ## Questions to answer for Exercise #2